sudograph/sudograph/sudograph-book/src/schema-relations.md

 ## One-to-many relations

-One-to-many relations allow you to connect one object with many other objects.
+One-to-many relations allow you to connect one object with multiple other objects.

 ### One-sided